Do you want to embed Medium article posts on WordPress?

 On the next screen, it will ask you to assign authors.

 You can import the author from your Medium website, create a new author, or assign all content to your existing WordPress user.

-Congratulations, you have successfully imported content from Medium to WordPress!
+Congratulations, you have successfully imported Medium content to WordPress!

-You can now go to the posts page in your WordPress admin area to double check if all your content is there.
+You can now go to the posts page in your WordPress admin panel to double-check if all your content is there.